Two-Toned Painted RV Kitchen Cabinets

 2. Don’t leave any of the cabinets or drawers in your garage without proper protection for several months, unless you don’t mind the possibility of having to paint them again.

 3. Chalk paint IS worth the extra money in my opinion because it’s environmentally friendly, dries quickly, is easy to clean up, and requires little to no prep.
 However, I would stick to 16-32 oz containers, unless you want to test the color or use it on a very small project.
+Again, if I were to go back and paint our cabinets again, I would honestly just go with BEHR Carbon because I don’t think I would have as many issues sealing it.
+If you have a tip for sealing black chalk paint, let us know in the comments below!

 5. Nothing is worse than a crappy roller that leaves furries behind, or a brush that leaves little bristles in your paint.
 Buy Quality rollers and brushes that are recommended for the type of painting you are going to use them for.